-8. Some of the boilers assigned to this General Permit are subject to federal National Emission Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers found in 40 CFR, Part 63, Subpart JJJJJJ.
-The federal standards apply to all new, reconstructed and existing industrial, commercial, and institutional boilers as listed in 40 CFR 63.11200 and defined in 40 CFR 63.11237, including but not limited to oil-fired boilers.
-The permit contains requirements and limitations to ensure compliance with these federal standards.
+13. Some of the boilers at facilities assigned to this General Permit may be subject to federal Emission Standards for Hazardous Air Pollutants for Industrial, Commercial, and Institutional Boilers found in 40 CFR Part 63, Subpart JJJJJJ (6J).
+The federal standards apply to all new, reconstructed, and existing industrial, commercial, and institutional boilers as listed in 40 CFR 63.11200 and defined in 40 CFR 63.11237.
+While the General Permit contains requirements and limitations to ensure compliance with these federal standards, the boilers at this facility are not subject to these standards because these boilers are only capable of combusting natural gas.
+Boilers that combust only natural gas are exempt from this regulation under 40 CFR 63.11195(e).